pikog/musicio-server/readme.md

 - Run `node server.js` to launch node server
 - Run `gulp` (gulp-cli required)

-> Note: We came accross some bug with npm recently but `npm i` and `gulp` should still run fine.
+> You **must** run the node server **before** running gulp

 ## Features

+- Over 220 uniques sounds (made by @Lucas Resch)
+- Loader for assets (~25Mo)
 - Play music with friends and other people
-- Upgrade your music player
+- Upgrade your energy pool by eating nodes so you can play even more music
+- Auto room asignment
-- Room selection
+- Manual room selection and easy url sharing
+- Prefilling form according to context

 ## Tech
 - Front: